 Very much like the Bretton Woods conference, the initial impulse of the ‘Belt and Road’ and its summit stems from an eagerness to address the economic woes of our age and challenges to globalization.
 In 1944 there was a collective consensus that the catastrophic mid-war period stemmed from the denial of the U.S. to provide public goods while it had already surpassed Great Britain as the leading industrial economy — a case well understood by Charles Kindleberger, the intellectual architect of the Marshal plan.

 The basic structure of the BRI is that of a substantial liquidity provision by the Chinese, encouraging a greater interdependence and connectivity of Eurasian economies.
-This summit will strive to give to the ‘BRI’ global recognition based on a “community of fate” (mingyun gongtongti), mirror image of the still largely western “international community” that solidifies the openness of world economy and free trade.
+This summit strived to give the ‘BRI’ global recognition based on a “community of fate” (mingyun gongtongti), mirror image of the still largely Western “international community” that solidifies the openness of world economy and free trade.

 The Bretton Woods system, beyond the institutions and practices it put in place, stands for the global economic status quo, the economic mega-deal of an international community, which both made and were made by these institutions and practices.
 Our contention is that such a catalyst’s role might be shared by the Silk Road Summit.
 It took two years to prepare the discussions the delegates were to have in Bretton Woods in July 1944.
 With its own plethora of negotiations, the ‘BRI’ vision of the Chinese has been in the making since official speeches announcing its launch in 2013.
-Just as the talks held at Bretton Woods, the Silk Road Summit may be understood as the formal crystallization of a process that precedes and exceeds it.
-A process it is meant to embody.
+Like the talks held at Bretton Woods, the Silk Road Summit could be understood as the formal crystallization of a process that precedes and exceeds it, a process it is meant to embody.

-The success of the Silk Road Summit however will not be judged by the ambitious catchphrase that surround it but by the commitments that China and the participating countries will undertake in issues of global governance.
-China has the opportunity to set the bar high from global warming and inequality to reciprocal free trade and global development, and prove that with “great power comes great responsibility.”
+The success of the Silk Road Summit however will not be judged by the ambitious catchphrases that surround it but by the commitments that China and the participating countries will undertake in issues of global governance.
+China has the opportunity to set the bar high from global warming and inequality to reciprocal free trade and global development, and to prove that “with great power comes great responsibility.”

 Sino-U.S. fiduciary institutional symbiosis